ennerchung/spyffi/README.md

 [![Build Status](https://travis-ci.org/TESScience/SPyFFI.svg?branch=master)](https://travis-ci.org/TESScience/SPyFFI)

 The *Spiffy Python for Full Frame Images* package is a collection of tools for simulating TESS images.
+Please note, this is *not* the official TESS Simulated Image Generator now being developed at MIT.

 ### Testing